greninger-lab/vadr-models-hmpv/README.md

 v-annotate.pl -r --mkey hmpv --mdir <hmpv-models-directory-path> <fasta-file-to-annotate> <output-directory-to-create>
 ```

-After running the `v-annotate.pl` command in step 4, there will be a number of files generated in the `<output-directory-to-create>`.
+After running the `v-annotate.pl`, there will be a number of files generated in the `<output-directory-to-create>`.
 Among these files, there are 5-column tab-delimited feature table files that end with the suffix `.tbl`.
    There is a separate file for passing (`XXXXX.vadr.pass.tbl`) and failing (`XXXXX.vadr.fail.tbl`) sequences.
    The format of the `.tbl` files is described here:
    https://www.ncbi.nlm.nih.gov/genbank/feature_table/